Hannah-Ashna/Messaging-Application/Project Implementation/CodingStandards.md

 ***

 ### Functions:
 Functions should be written using the old-style function definitions for example: `string funct(int y);` this helps readers and coders who work with other languages understand the code.
-Default arguments must not be used on virtual functions but you can use them elsewhere.
+Default arguments must not be used on virtual functions but they can be used elsewhere.

 #### Short Functions:
 Functions should always be short and focused; keeping code short helps isolate bugs and testing.
 Look to break up large functions into smaller ones unless it adds unneeded complexity.
 #### Inputs/Outputs:
 Use return values when possible over output parameters, this improves readability.
 Avoid returning pointers unless it is possible for them to be null, preferably return by value, failing that, return by reference.
 When having non-optional input parameters they should be constant references or values, while output or input/output ones should generally be references.
 #### Style:
-You should use cpplint to detect style errors, it is preinstalled on QT creator but can be run separately if needed.
+Cpplint should be used to detect style errors, it is preinstalled on QT creator but can be run separately if needed.

 ***